Charity Commission for Northern Ireland: Status

 The Commission is a non-departmental public body, supported by the Department for Communities.
-Its main role is to register and regulate the estimated 7,000-10,000 charities working within Northern Ireland.
+Its main role is to register and regulate the estimated 7,000–10,000 charities working within Northern Ireland.
 The Charities Act (NI) 2008 created the Charity Commission and the same Act sets out its powers.

 The regulation and registration of charities in Northern Ireland will bring the region into line with other parts of the United Kingdom.
-The Office of the Scottish Charity Regulator (OSCR) and the Charity Commission for England and Wales (CCEW) operate similarly in their respective jurisdictions.
+The Office of the Scottish Charity Regulator and the Charity Commission for England and Wales operate similarly in their respective jurisdictions.

 The registration process for charities was suspended in 2010, as the Charities Act (NI) 2008 needed to be amended to clarify the "public benefit" test.
 This was resolved in January 2013, following which a consultation was announced prior to commencing registration on 16 December 2013.

 In the meantime, the Commission was already able to exercise its power to investigate the affairs of charities when abuse or harm is suspected.

 Investigations

 The Charity Commission has looked into numerous charities since the commencement of investigatory powers in February 2011.
-The investigations have concerned a wide spectrum of charities.
-Many of these investigations have been closed with recommendations being made on simple good governance issues, while other cases are more serious in nature and investigations remain live.
+The investigations have concerned a wide spectrum of charities; many of these investigations have been closed with recommendations being made on simple good governance issues, while other cases are more serious and investigations remain live.

 Chief executive and board

 The first chief executive of the commission is Frances McCandless who was appointed to the post in April 2010.
-McCandless has had a career in the voluntary and community sector, particularly as director of policy with the Northern Ireland Council for Voluntary Action (NICVA).
+McCandless had experience in the voluntary and community sector, particularly as director of policy with the Northern Ireland Council for Voluntary Action.

-As of 2014, Tom McGrath was Chief Charity Commissioner with a five-year term of office.
+Tom McGrath was Chief Charity Commissioner from 2014 to 2022.
 McGrath previously worked as regional director for Marsh Limited for 34 years.
 He was also previously chair of the NI Tourist Board, the NI Business Education Trust and the George Best Memorial Trust.

+Gerard McCurdy was appointed as the Chief Commissioner in 2022 and is due to be in post until 2028.